Shivappa Nayaka: Administrator

 Shivappa Nayaka introduced a revenue settlement scheme called Sist, a policy that has found favourable comparison to revenue schemes formulated by the Mogul emperor Akbar.
 According to this scheme, agricultural lands were divided into five types depending on the type of soil and available irrigational facilities.
 A unit of sowing capacity called Khanduga was developed and every irrigable land was taxed in varying amounts based on this unit.
 The rate of taxation depended on the yield in each one of these five types of land, the rate varying from village to village and amounting to a third of the total yield.
 Shivappa Nayaka gave importance to agriculture which resulted in an expanding agrarian economy.
-A religious and tolerant man, Shivappa Nayaka performed Vedic sacrifices and rituals and patronised the Hindu Advaita order of Sringeri.
+Ujjaini peeta was Rajaguru to Keladi dynasty.A religious and tolerant man, Shivappa Nayaka performed padapooja of Jangams and built many Veerashaiva maths and also Vedic sacrifices and rituals and patronised the Hindu Advaita order of Sringeri.
 He was tolerant towards Christians and gave them land to cultivate.
 He encouraged the mercantile communities of South India such as the Komatis and Konkanis to settle down and establish businesses in his kingdom.

 An interesting episode from the time of Shivappa Nayaka's rule goes as follows.
 A poor Brahmin named Ganesh Mallya came to Keladi, the capital city, with the intention of finding a job.
 Having no money, he carried a bag full of home-grown coconuts.
 Before entering the city, every traveller had to pass through eight toll gates, each of which collected a tax.
 Because he carried no cash, Ganesh Mallya had to part with two coconuts at each toll gate, one as tax and the other as a gift to the official.
 He also paid with two coconuts at the city entrance.
 Frustrated with all the tolls, Mallya boldly set up his own toll gate (the ninth toll gate) and collected a toll after registering full details of travellers into the city in his own register.
 In return for the toll, Ganesh Mallya handed out a receipt with a note new custom station for eighteen coconuts, signature of Ganeshayya Raja of Kumta.
 This went on unnoticed for eighteen months before King Shivappa Nayaka heard of it.
 When summoned by the king, Ganesh Mallya admitted he had collected an illegal toll to make a livelihood.
 Impressed by his honesty and business acumen, Shivappa Nayaka took Ganesh Mallya into his service.

-Shivappa Nayaka was succeeded on the throne by his younger brother Chikka Venkatappa Nayaka in 1660.
+Shivappa Nayaka died in 1663–64.
+His son and successor Soma Shekhar was murdered by his Brahmins and his grandson Basava was set up on the throne under the regency of his mother.